Health Care in Spain: A Cross-cultural Exploration of Illness and Wellness

 Additional Items to Consider

-Students will have emergency access to faculty cell phones.
+- Students will have emergency access to faculty cell phones.

-Official transcript required for first-semester transfer students and non-JMU students.
+- Official transcript required for non-JMU and first semester transfer students.

 All dates are tentative and subject to change

 CoursesNSG 490: Special Studies in Nursing: Health Care in Spain- A Cross-Cultural Exploration of Illness and Wellness (4 credits)

 Courses listed here are to be used as a general guideline for program curriculum. *All courses are considered pending until approved by the Academic Department, Program, and/or College.